-According to the OpenTable’s reports, in the first quarter of 2015 it seated more than 220 million diners worldwide through its mobile solutions.
-This represents more than $8 billion that OpenTable brought to its restaurant customers.
+According to the OpenTable’s reports, in the first quarter of 2018 it seated more than 1.6 billion diners worldwide through its mobile solutions.
+This represents more than $66 billion that OpenTable brought to its restaurant customers.
 I only mentioned it to say that developing an app like OpenTable can be a very profitable initiative for both parties involved in table reservations.

 Anyway, we’re here to discuss technology stack for mobile application development, so why don’t we just focus on the most important functionality that the OpenTable app provides for diners?

 Location-based search, history of bookings, and user-generated reviews are the features that the reservation application like OpenTable should use to help its customers discover restaurants.